Other places to visit in The Hague

 Mauritshuis

-The Mauritshuis, built between 1633 and 1644, served from 1685 on as a kind of hotel where guests of the States General were accommodated.
-It is currently a museum, exhibiting paintings by leading painters of the Dutch Golden Age like Frans Hals, Jan Steen, Rembrandt, Paulus Potter and Johannes Vermeer.
-From the Mauritshuis, one has a good view of the high-rises of a number of Ministries near The Hague’s Central Station.
+The Mauritshuis, constructed between 1633 and 1644, functioned as a kind of hotel from 1685 onwards, accommodating guests of the States General.
+It currently operates as a museum, showcasing paintings by leading painters of the Dutch Golden Age like Frans Hals, Jan Steen, Rembrandt, Paulus Potter and Johannes Vermeer.
+From the Mauritshuis, visitors can enjoy a splendid view of the high-rises of a number of Ministries near The Hague’s Central Station.

 Visit the Mauritshuis website